Ysgol Gyfun Gymraeg Glantaf

-Ysgol Gyfun Gymraeg Glantaf (Taff Bank Welsh Language Comprehensive School) is a Welsh-medium coeducational secondary school in Llandaff North, a district in the north of Cardiff, Wales; it is the largest of its kind in the country.
+Ysgol Gyfun Gymraeg Glantaf is a Welsh-medium coeducational secondary school in Llandaff North, a district in the north of Cardiff, Wales; it is the largest of its kind in the country.
 Of the three Welsh-medium secondary schools serving Cardiff, it was the first to be established; the others are Ysgol Gyfun Gymraeg Plasmawr and Ysgol Gyfun Gymraeg Bro Edern.
-Although all students speak Welsh and normally have received Welsh-language primary education, 68% (as of 2005) come from homes where Welsh is not the first language.
+As of 2017, 36% of pupils came from Welsh-speaking homes.

 History

+Ysgol Gyfun Gymraeg Glantaf opened in September 1978.
+This was one month after the 1978 National Eisteddfod of Wales, held in Cardiff and, when a winner for the Bardic Chair could not be found, the chair was donated to Ysgol Glantaf.

+While on the one hand the opening of Cardiff's first Welsh language secondary school was seen as a major step, on the other hand there were protests outside the school, with protesters waving placards saying "Welsh Go Home".

-Ysgol Gyfun Gymraeg Glantaf was founded in 1978, initially sharing premises with the English-language Glantaf High School, before expanding to occupy the entire building.
+The school initially shared premises with the English-language Glantaf High School, but later expanded to occupy the whole building.
 Its first headmaster was J E Malcolm Thomas, who was succeeded upon his retirement in 1995 by Huw S Thomas, and then by headmistress Rhiannon Lloyd from Rhydywaun School.
 In early 2010, the board of governors announced that from September 2010, the former head of Rhydywaun School would take over from Rhiannon Lloyd.
 From September 2010, Alun Davies was headmaster prior to Mathew Evans joining the school in September 2020 as headteacher from Ysgol Gymraeg Ystalyfera Bro Dur.

 Pupil numbers at the school increased into four figures during the mid-1980s, necessitating the annexing of the buildings of the old Waterhall School in Fairwater to form the Ysgol Isaf (Lower School), which housed the first and second forms (later years 7 and 8) of the school from 1986.
 This split-site arrangement continued until the opening of Cardiff's second Welsh-medium comprehensive school, Ysgol Gyfun Gymraeg Plasmawr, in 1998, from which point the Llandaff North site again housed the entirety of Glantaf's pupils.

 Welsh-medium education

-Education in Wales differs in certain respects from the systems used elsewhere in the United Kingdom.
 Ysgol Gyfun Gymraeg Glantaf is a Welsh-medium school, which means that all lessons except English language and literature should take place in the Welsh language.
-The social use of Welsh is also highly encouraged, in order to ensure the pupils' fluency in the language.
 Ysgol Glantaf presents sixth form students for the Welsh Baccalaureate examination.